nikotsunami/osma-dmz/sp_portal/README.txt

 DMZ server
 -----------------------------------

+The DMZ application was developed in Grails, which is a technology based on Java and especially Spring and Hibernate.
+It can be built as a war file and deployed to any java servlet contained such as tomcat.

 1. BUILD THE SYSTEM
 =============================================================================

    1.1 To install grails follow these steps:

-       - Download gralis installation package from http://www.google.com.hk/url?sa=t&rct=j&q=grails&source=web&cd=2&ved=0CGcQFjAB&url=http%3A%2F%2Fgrails.org%2FDownload&ei=JXzMT63yNeeoiAfKrdnfBg&usg=AFQjCNGJ9lxtzfREZNjtGEeRqCSX2YrsZA&cad=rjt
+       - Download gralis installation package from http://grails.org/Download

        - create a GRAILS_HOME environment variable that points to the path of the Grails distribution (the folder contain this file).

        - add the bin folder in the Grails distribution to the PATH environment variable.

+   1.2 Configure database config

+           Configure database details in sp_portal/grails-app/conf/DataSource.groovy
+            environments {
+                production {
+                    dataSource {
+                         configClass = "org.codehaus.groovy.grails.orm.hibernate.cfg.GrailsAnnotationConfiguration"
+                        dbCreate = "create"
+                        driverClassName = "com.mysql.jdbc.Driver"
+                        url = "jdbc:mysql://localhost/osce_public"
+                        username = "<db username>"
+                        password = "<db password>"
+                    }

+                    dataSource_original {
+                        // see sections 2.3 and 2.4 below
+                    }
+            }

-   1.2 To compile:
+   1.3 To compile:

        - you can run the grails command, as follows:

        > grails compile

-   1.3 To create war file:
+   1.4 To create war file:

        - you can run the grails command as follows:

        > grails war

-   1.4 To run:
+   1.5 To run in development mode:

-       - you can run the grails command as follows:
+       - you can run the grails command as follows, this is very userful for testing your configuration:

-       > grails run-app
+       > grails -Dgrails.env=production run-app

    For more info checkout the Grails homepage at http://grails.org

 2. LOGIN IN
 =============================================================================

    2.1 To configure admin username and password:

     In the directory sp_portal \ grails-app \ conf, you can change ' Config ' file like this:

           sp_portal.admin.username = "admin"
           sp_portal.admin.password = "password123"

     Administrator username will become 'admin', and the password will become 'password123'.

    2.2 To log in: